ResponsiveMenu/Responsive-Menu/readme.txt

 == Changelog ==
 = 4.3.3 (11th March 2024) =
-* Feature: Added option to navigate menus using tab
+* Feature: Added the functionality to navigate menus using the tab key for improved accessibility

 = 4.3.2 (27th Dec 2023) =
 * Enhancement: Added class to highlight active parent menus